johnmaruska/homework/README.md

 - favorite color and date of birth will be provided in a format that does not conflict with any chosen delimiting character
 - which input format is known beforehand, don't have to determine dynamically
+- responses won't be so large that a conversion step before response matters